wudustan/CheekyBot/README.md

 # Installation Instructions
 Download [NodeJS](https://nodejs.org/en/) and [Visual Studio Code](https://code.visualstudio.com/)

-Clone github repository.
+Clone github repository and navigate to CheekyBot folder.

-In `CheekyBot/`, run `npm install discord.js --save`
+When setting up for the first time, install discord.js module by running `npm install discord.js --save`

 To activate the bot, in `CheekyBot/` run `npm .`